flynnbops/flynnbops.github.io/README.md

 Built using [Jekyll][1] and hosted on [GitHub pages][2] at https://flynnbops.github.io/

 ## Build locally
+Site is available on `http://127.0.0.1:4000/`.
+Changes to posts are automatically picked up.

+### Using locally installed ruby
-Run `bundle exec jekyll serve` to make changes.
+Run `bundle exec jekyll serve` to build the site.

-Site is available on `http://127.0.0.1:4000/` by default.
+### Using Docker
+1. `docker build -t jekyll .`
+2. `docker run -p 4000:4000 -v .:/src jekyll`

+To shutdown the container:
+- `docker stop {containerID}`

 ## Edit drafts
 Drafts are files that do not include a date in their filename.
 Stored in `/drafts`.